clinaresl/libdot/README.md

 with statements such as `a -> [ color = red ] b;`, this library actually parses them correctly.

-As it can be seen in the BNF specification, the language parsed by this library allows the definition of paths, as in `a -> b -> c;` or blocks with multiple vertices, such as in `a -> { b c d };`.
+The language parsed by this library allows the definition of paths, as in `a -> b -> c;` or blocks with multiple vertices, such as in `a -> {
+b c d };`.
 As in the official DOT language, a block with multiple vertices ends an edge statement, so that expressions such as `{ a b c } -- { d e f };` actually raise a syntax error.
 Of course, both forms can be mixed in a single statement such as in `a -> b -- c -- { d e f };`.

 Another relevant difference is the definition of IDs.
 For the purpose of this library, IDs are defined as a collection of alphanumeric